 Making your own is so much less expensive than buying it pre-riced from the store.
 You will most likely pay twice as much per ounce for a ready-made product.

 It depends.
 For simple, sautéed or a cauliflower rice stir fry, do not cover it.
-For dishes that could benefit from steamed cauli rice, such as cous cous or risotto, simply cover it while cooking.
+For dishes that could benefit from steamed cauli rice like risotto, cover it while cooking.

-No – don’t add water while sautéing.
-It will be overdone and too soft.
+No – I don't recommend adding water while sautéing.
+It may be overdone and too soft.
+However, doneness varies with individual taste.

 Yes, you can.
 Lightly cooking will enhance its digestibility, but eating it raw provides the most antioxidants per serving.
 However, cooking yields a better texture and flavor.

-This recipe pairs terrifically with shrimp, chicken, tofu, tempeh or any of these delicious recipes:
+This recipe pairs terrifically with shrimp, spiced salmon, chicken, tofu, tempeh or any of these delicious recipes:

 Did you make this recipe?
 Let me know how you liked it by giving a star rating and leaving a comment!